Farnsworth Lantern Test: Results assessment

-Test Evaluation
+Test evaluation

 Research has shown a sensitivity of only 25% for detecting color vision deficiencies, and occasionally the FALANT allows moderate or even severely color deficient trichromats to pass, especially if given enough attempts with allowed errors, or given improperly by the technician.
 Administration errors are frequent, when not given in the correct lighting conditions, timing or distance.

 Testing errors are reduced by standardization of the verbal instructions, rules for administration, and scoring method.
 Four important phrases are: (1) "Remember, only three colors - red, green, and white", (2) "They look like signal lights at a distance", (3) "Call out the colors as soon as you see them", (4) "They can be in any combination or the same".

-Usage in Aviation
+Usage in aviation

 The FALANT is accepted by the United States Federal Aviation Administration as a test of color vision for the purpose of obtaining a pilot's license.
 However, the United States Air Force discontinued use of the FALANT in 1993 due to its frequent failure to identify cases of color blindness considerably more serious than the test was intended to let pass.

+In the FedEx Express Flight 1478 crash, the pilot flying was red-green color-blind and would have struggled to read a Precision approach path indicator (PAPI).

+He had passed the FALANT many times, but failed a battery of more sensitive tests.

-The original FALANT apparatus is no longer manufactured, but many modern equivalents of various levels of sophistication are available today, such as the Optec-900.
+The original FALANT apparatus is no longer manufactured, but many modern equivalents of various levels of sophistication, such as the Optec-900, are available today.